kscout/auto-cluster/README.md

 If a new cluster is needed program will:

 - Provision new cluster with `openshift-install` tool
-- ~Deploy resources in its namespace to new cluster~ (Out of scope for now, Maybe one day)
+- Deploy resources in its namespace to new cluster Maybe one day)
 - Point DNS to new cluster
 - Post new credentials to Slack